YottaDB/YDBDoc/ProgGuide/ioproc.rst

 ATTACH assigns expr as the handle name to the newly created socket.
 When ATTACH is used and one of LISTEN or CONNECT is specified on the same OPEN, the value of expr becomes the identifier of the newly created socket.
 If neither LISTEN nor CONNECT is specified, ATTACH is ignored.

-For information on using the ATTACH with USE, refer to `ATTACH in the USE Deviceparameters section <./ioproc.html#id20>`_.
+For information on using the ATTACH with USE, refer to :ref:`ATTACH <attach-use>` in the USE Deviceparameters section.

 Example: